Deliver “Delight and Passion” to people

 Achievements

-Otaru City Museum Electric Locomotive "ED76 Type 509" displays Facility
+Otaru City Museum: Electric Locomotive "ED76-509" displays Facility

-Otaru City Museum Electric Locomotive "ED76 Type 509" displays Facility
+Otaru City Museum: Electric Locomotive "ED76-509" displays Facility

-Otaru City Museum Electric Locomotive "ED76 Type 509" displays Facility
+Otaru City Museum: Electric Locomotive "ED76-509" displays Facility

-Otaru City Museum Electric Locomotive "ED76 Type 509" displays Facility
+Otaru City Museum: Electric Locomotive "ED76-509" displays Facility

-Otaru City Museum Electric Locomotive "ED76 Type 509" displays Facility
+Otaru City Museum: Electric Locomotive "ED76-509" displays Facility

-Otaru City Museum Electric Locomotive "ED76 Type 509" displays Facility
+Otaru City Museum: Electric Locomotive "ED76-509" displays Facility

-Otaru City Museum Electric Locomotive "ED76 Type 509" displays Facility
+Otaru City Museum: Electric Locomotive "ED76-509" displays Facility

-Otaru City Museum Electric Locomotive "ED76 Type 509" displays Facility
+Otaru City Museum: Electric Locomotive "ED76-509" displays Facility

-Otaru City Museum Electric Locomotive "ED76 Type 509" displays Facility
+Otaru City Museum: Electric Locomotive "ED76-509" displays Facility

-Otaru City Museum Electric Locomotive "ED76 Type 509" displays Facility
+Otaru City Museum: Electric Locomotive "ED76-509" displays Facility

-Otaru City Museum Electric Locomotive "ED76 Type 509" displays Facility
+Otaru City Museum: Electric Locomotive "ED76-509" displays Facility

-Otaru City Museum Electric Locomotive "ED76 Type 509" displays Facility
+Otaru City Museum: Electric Locomotive "ED76-509" displays Facility

-Otaru City Museum Electric Locomotive "ED76 Type 509" displays Facility
+Otaru City Museum: Electric Locomotive "ED76-509" displays Facility

-Otaru City Museum Electric Locomotive "ED76 Type 509" displays Facility
+Otaru City Museum: Electric Locomotive "ED76-509" displays Facility

-Otaru City Museum Electric Locomotive "ED76 Type 509" displays Facility
+Otaru City Museum: Electric Locomotive "ED76-509" displays Facility

 overview

-This is an displays facility that tells the story of the great achievement of the electric locomotive "ED76 No. 509," which pushed through Hokkaido's heavy snowfall to bring goods and people into operation.
+This displays facility tells the story of the remarkable achievements of the electric locomotive "ED76-509," which navigated through the heavy snows of Hokkaido and facilitated the movement of goods and people.

-The electric locomotive ED76, which was active in the early days of the electrification of the Hokkaido National Railways, had to be dismantled for removal and disposal because polychlorinated biphenyls (PCBs), which are of concern for their environmental impact, were used in the vehicle parts.
-As dismantling was planned, in order to leave this valuable cultural heritage for future generations, it was decided to preserve the head part and create displays facility.
+The ED76 electric locomotive, which played an active role in the early days of electrification of the Japanese National Railways in Hokkaido, had to be dismantled for removal and disposal because its parts contained polychlorinated biphenyls (PCBs), which raised concerns about the environmental impact of the material.
+As dismantling was planned, in order to preserve this valuable cultural heritage for future generations, a partial preservation of the locomotive's front section and the construction of displays facility were undertaken.

-Similar head displays are also held at railway museums around the country, but this facility aims to allow visitors to experience the "power" of the vehicle, which cannot be fully conveyed by the head alone, by recreating the lost fuselage at full size on outdoor-use graphic panels.
-The shape, color, and size of the ED76 convey to visitors the great achievement and value that the vehicle brought to Hokkaido.
+While similar head displays are common in railway museums across Japan, this facility aims to allow visitors to experience the "power" of the locomotive that cannot be fully conveyed by the head alone, by recreating the lost body portion in full size using outdoor-ready graphic panels.
+Through the shape, color, and size of the ED76, we convey to visitors the great achievements and value that the locomotive brought to Hokkaido.

 Issues/requests

-The challenge was to develop displays facilities that would convey the historical value of the electric locomotive "ED76 No. 509," of which only the front section has been preserved, to future generations.
+The challenge was to develop displays facilities to convey the historical value of the electric locomotive "ED76-509," of which only the front section was preserved, to future generations.

 solution

-We designed and constructed an exhibition facility that reproduces the dismantled fuselage except for the front section on a full-scale graphic panel, powerfully conveying to visitors the historical value of the "ED76 No. 509," which supported the movement of goods and construction in Hokkaido, a region prone to heavy displays.
+We designed and constructed an exhibition facility that powerfully conveys to visitors the historical value of the "ED76-509" locomotive, which supported logistics and the movement of people in Hokkaido, a region known for its heavy snowfall, by construction the dismantled body section (excluding the front section) with life-size displays panels.

 project member